Homepage Denis Allard

 Stochastic Weather Generators [with P. Naveau, P. Ailliot, V. Monbet, M. Bourotte]

 A recurrent issue encountered in impact studies is to provide fast and realistic (in a distributional sense) simulations of atmospheric variables like temperatures, precipitation and winds at a few specific locations and at daily or hourly temporal scales.
 This stochastic inquiry leads to a large variety of so-called Stochastic Weather Generators (SWG) in the hydrological and weather literature.
+A concise and up-to-date review paper on Weather-states stochastic Weather Generators is available in Ailliot, Allard, Monbet and Naveau (2015).

 To simulate multivariate daily time series (minimum and maximum temperatures, global radiation, wind speed and precipitation intensity) at a single site, WACS-Gen, a Weather-state Approach with conditionally multivariate Closed Skew-normal distribution is proposed in Flecher, Naveau, Allard, Brisson (WRR, 2010).
 WACS-Gen is able to accurately reproduce the statistical properties of these five variables, including time dependence.
 It takes advantage of two elements.
 First, the classical wet and dry days dichotomy used in most past weather generators is generalized to multiple weather states using clustering techniques.
 The transitions among weather states are modeled by a first order Markov chain.
 Secondly, the vector of our five daily variables of interest is sampled, conditionally on these weather states, from a closed skew-normal distribution, thus allowing to handle non-symmetric behaviors.
 WACS-Gen is coded in R, and is available upon request by emailing me.